urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise2.md

 * Create a button `START`
   * Number of rounds must be within bounds
   * Game starts after clicking the button
-  * _1 bonus point: Pressing "Enter" key also starts the Game.
-External libraries not allowed, logic must remain in a React component._

 ### Game